Abdel612/oci-service-mesh/README.md

 ## Testing
 <p>
-Access the <code>home.&lt;YOUR MESH DNS DOMAIN HERE&gt;</code> from browser.
+Access the <code>home.&lt;YOUR MESH DNS DOMAIN HERE&gt;</code> e.g home.mymesh.mysite.com from browser.
 Reload the page multiple times to see traffic split happening by the 20/80 rule to the homepage.
 View Grafana for the same.

 <p>
 Access "price admin" of <code>price</code> microservice from the <i>Admin</i> -link on the homepage.